ablestack/reactive-domain-objects/TECHNICAL.md

 (sourceNode) => any;
 ```

-This property is required for every Domain Model type that is contained in a parent collection, so they can be automatically instantiated as items are added to the source collection
+This property is required for every RDO type that is contained in a parent collection, so they can be automatically instantiated as items are added to the source collection

-## Domain Model Sync Customizations & Lifecycle Methods
+## RDO Sync Customizations & Lifecycle Methods

-Domain Models and Custom Collection Types can influence synchronization behavior and, in some cases, replace the need for configuration options, by implementing one of several interfaces
+RDOs and Custom Collection Types can influence synchronization behavior and, in some cases, replace the need for configuration options, by implementing one of several interfaces

 ### IBeforeSyncIfNeeded